Social Work, MSW

 Program Overview

-The curriculum is divided into two levels: generalist and advanced/specialized.
+The curriculum is divided into two levels: generalist and specialized.
 The generalist curriculum (21 credit hours) includes the knowledge, values, processes, and skills essential for the general practice of social work.
-It consists of generalist courses in social work methods, human development theory, social policy, research methods, and an introductory semester of field education.
-The advanced and specialized curriculum (39 credit hours) builds on the professional foundation and provides for advanced knowledge and practice skills in the specialization selected by the student.
+It consists of generalist courses including an introduction to the social work profession, social work theory and practice at the individual, family, group, organization, and community levels, theories of human development and human diversity, social policy, research methods, and a practicum placement.
+The specialized curriculum (39 credit hours) builds on the professional foundation and provides for specialized knowledge and practice skills in the path of study selected by the student.
 The Mandel School offers two Specializations (Integrated Health & Wellness and Community Practice for Social Change).
-The Integrated Health & Wellness specialization includes these paths of study: aging; substance use disorders and recovery; children, youth and families; health; mental health with children and adolescents; mental health with adults.
+The Integrated Health & Wellness specialization includes these paths of study: *aging; substance use disorders and recovery; children, youth and families; *health; mental health with children and adolescents; mental health with adults.
 School social work is available as a special emphasis.

 On-Campus Weekly Program